Calculator-Online.net

 Where:

-Y^ is the predicted value, Ym is the mean value, and Y_i is the ith value of the model.
+Here, Ŷ represents the predicted value, Ȳ is the mean of observed values, and Y_i is the ith observed value.

-However, the Covariance Calculator estimates the covariance between two random variables X and Y in statistics experiments.
+Additionally, the Covariance Calculator can be used to measure the covariance between two variables X and Y in statistical analyses.

 How to Calculate Coefficient of Determination?